Sports Premium – Summary for 2016-2017 and Plans for 2017-18

 Physical Education (PE) is an important part of pupil’s learning and education.
 It provides opportunities for pupils to be creative and competitive in groups and/or in teams, whilst promoting positive attitudes towards PE and healthy lifestyles.
 At Nutfield Church (C of E) Primary School, two PE sessions per week are dedicated to physical activity in the curriculum for each class, plus other opportunities to take part in sports and PE, both during and outside school hours.

-The government is providing £150 million per year of sport premium funding to enhance primary sport for the current academic year 2016- 2017, and has pledged to do so until 2020.
-This year’s funding for Nutfield Church (C of E) Primary School is comprised of a lump sum of £8,000, plus a premium of £5 per pupil in Years 1 to 6.
+The government is providing £150 million per year of sport premium funding to enhance primary sport for the academic year 2016- 2017, and has pledged to do so until 2020.
+Funding for the academic year from September 2016 to July 2017 for Nutfield Church (C of E) Primary School was £8,865 comprised of a lump sum of £8,000, plus a premium of £5 per pupil in Years 1 to 6.

 We continue to invest the Sports Premium in a variety of ways to improve the quality and breadth of our PE and sports provision and to increase the enjoyment and participation in PE and sport throughout the school, so that all our pupils develop healthier lifestyles and reach the performance levels they are capable of.